gooddata/gooddata-ui-sdk/libs/sdk-backend-mockingbird/api/sdk-backend-mockingbird.api.md

     successfulResultReadAll?: (dataView: IDataView) => void;
 };

+// Warning: (ae-forgotten-export) The symbol "DummyBackendConfig" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "dummyBackend" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function dummyBackend(config?: AnalyticalBackendConfig): IAnalyticalBackend;
+export function dummyBackend(config?: DummyBackendConfig): IAnalyticalBackend;

 // Warning: (ae-internal-missing-underscore) The name "dummyDataFacade" should be prefixed with an underscore because the declaration is marked as @internal
 //